HGT-Game/hgt-game-server-groovy/README.md

 # License

-wechat-work-robot is under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0) - see the [LICENSE](LICENSE) file for details.
+hgt-game-server is under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0) - see the [LICENSE](LICENSE) file for details.